theobald-software/theobald-software.github.io/content/_en/ecs-core/webservices/getting_started_with_the webservice_designer/main_menu/designations_and_sap_connection.md

 lang: en_GB
 ---

-The following settings for Web service names and the SAP connection can be made in the main menu:
+The following settings for web service names and the SAP connection can be made in the main menu:

 ![WSD-16](/img/content/ecscore-wsd_16.jpg){:class="img-responsive"}